Yuri Yokomizo

 Yuri Yokomizo (よこみぞゆり, Yokomizo Yuri) is a Japanese illustrator and graphic designer who is best known for creating the San-X series 'Sumikko Gurashi'.
-The series has inspired a popular line of merchandise and has been adapted into video games and two critically acclaimed feature films in Japan.
-She currently works as a freelance illustrator.
+The series has inspired a popular line of merchandise and has been adapted into video games and critically acclaimed feature films in Japan.
+After leaving San-X she has worked as a freelance illustrator and has created the Nandemo Ikimono characters.

 Early life

 As a child, Yuri Yokomizo was a timid student and would often avoid standing out in school.
 She developed a love for art which had been largely inspired by her affinity for video games, anime, and character goods citing inspiration from popular franchises of her childhood such as Pokémon, Tamagotchi, Afro Ken, and others.
 As a result, she spent much of her formative years drawing in sketchbooks, making plush toys, designing original characters, and had joined art clubs throughout elementary, junior high, and high school.

 During her time in elementary school, she had discovered the popular San-X character, Tarepanda and took interest in the unique design.
 She took note that the character was created by San-X and began to look further into the company and its other works when she reached junior high.
 She took up painting and had loved drawing cute animal characters more than she enjoyed drawing humans so she felt the best place for her art would be a character goods company like San-X which became her career aspiration.
 Yokomizo reached out to an illustrator who would give her advice on designing characters that go beyond their appearance and have strong character to them which is something that stuck with her from then on.

 Yokomizo enrolled in Tama Art University in Tokyo and continued working on character designs.
-After graduation, she began working at character stationary company, San-X in the spring of 2011 at the age of 23.
+After graduation, she began working at character stationery company, San-X in the spring of 2011 at the age of 23.